04 Aug 5 Ways to Prepare Your Website for Quiet Periods

 Continuous, fresh and relevant content will boost your SEO, website traffic, click-through-rates, and higher rankings thanks to Google’s Freshness Algorithm.

-A hard sales push might be overlooked by customers who have been hard-hit financially during these tough economic times.
+A hard sales push might be overlooked by customers who have been hard-hit financially during tough economic times.
 Use this time to build brand trust, awareness and loyalty, and they will come to you once things return to normal.

 5. Build Your Database